-It comes after the yacht hit the water for the first time from Feadship’s Kaag facility in February.
-The yacht is set to be delivered later this year.
+It comes after the yacht completed sea trials after hitting the water for the first time in February.

 Commissioned by a keen charterer of Feadship yachts, the owner of Viva was keen to keep the environmental impact of Viva at the same as his previous 62 metre Feadship superyacht.